mita07/my-resume/index.md

 user's usability in various device.
 Interactive designing with modern look and feel to make any website or web apps more user-friendly and lookrative

 __Framework__
-- Twitter Bootstrap, Blueprint, 960 Grid System and most popular CSS frameworks
+- Twitter Bootstrap 3.0/2.0, Blueprint, 960 Grid System and most popular CSS frameworks

 ### Relational Database Management System (RDBMS)